 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on banning and removing TikTok and other nonwork-related social network services on government-issued devices or devices used to access Texas Workforce Commission’s (TWC) information and systems.

-This change letter provides updated guidance on requirements related to prohibited technologies, including prohibiting the use of technology-enabled personal devices to conduct state business and access TWC information and systems.
+This change letter provides updated guidance on requirements related to prohibited technologies and the use of personal devices, including prohibiting the use of technology-enabled personal devices with prohibited technologies to conduct state business and access TWC information and systems.

 RESCISSIONS:

-WD Letter 29-22
+WD Letter 29-22, Change 1

 BACKGROUND: